Mauritania

 Trade Partners

-Mauritania's top trading partners are the EU and China.
-With 45.7% most of Mauritania's exports go to the Chinese market, followed by the EU, Canada and Japan.
-Most import products originate from the EU, UAE and China.
+Mauritania's top trading partners are the EU, the UAE, and China.
+Most of Mauritania's exports go to the Chinese market (23% of total exports in 2023), followed by Canada (22%), and the EU (20%).
+Most imports originate from the EU (35%), the UAE (19%), and Brazil (7%).

 Economic Structure

 Mauritania's economy benefits from the country's resource wealth, mineral deposits, and richness of fishing ground off the coast in particular.
 The exploitation of iron ore and copper is a cornerstone of the external sector.
-The majority of the population is active in the agricultural sector, mainly livestock raising as only about 0.5% of the land is arable.
+The majority of the population is active in the agricultural sector, mainly livestock raising, as only about 0.5% of the land is arable.

 Usage of EBA Preferences